ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 New fields for Modernise (all persons) not in Legacy
 -------------------------------------------------------
 * town -  we will put this in AddressLine3 where needed
-* channel - maybe be needed in future by Use to deduce whether IaP is image or text - TODO - NOT needed at person level
+* channel - Use doesn't need this at person level, only at top level

 New fields for Modernise not used in Use An LPA
 --------------------------------------------------
 * contactLanguagePreference - we will ignore because instead we use the Use account's preferences
 * identityCheck
 * signedAt  ** ???  only needed for donor - move to legacy field
-* phone - (only Attorney ) not use in Use
+* phone - (only Attorney ) not used in Use

 Present in Legacy but Missing in Modernise
 -----------------------------------------------